Cray-HPE/docs-csm/operations/conman/Establish_a_Serial_Connection_to_NCNs.md

         ncn-mw# kubectl -n services delete pod $NODE_POD
         ```

-    1. Wait for the pod to restart on another NCN worker
+    1. Wait for the pod to restart on another NCN worker.

     1. Repeat the previous step to find if this node is now being monitored by a different `cray-console-node` pod.

-    **NOTE:** To insure the minimum disruption to console logging and interaction, you may
+    **NOTE:** If desiring to minimize the disruption to console logging and interaction,
-    optionally follow the [Evacuation procedure](#evacuation-procedure) to remove all console
+    then follow the [Evacuation procedure](#evacuation-procedure) to remove all console
     logging services prior to draining this node.

 1. Establish a serial console session with the desired NCN.